winner2.AntennaArray

 (default) | N,Rad

-Uniform circular antenna array, specified as the comma-separated
+Uniform circular antenna array, specified as N,Rad

-In this argument, N
+.
+In this argument,

 indicates the number of elements

-(NE) and Rad
+(NE) and

-the radius in meters.
-If Rad
+indicates the radius in meters.
+If

-the default radius is 1 meter.
+is not specified, the default radius is 1

-Example: 'UCA',8,0.5
+Example: UCA=8,0.5

-indicates an eight element
+indicates an eight element uniform circular array with

-uniform circular array with 0.5 meter radius.
+0.5 meter radius.

 Data Types: double